12-step checklist for a more effective website

 2. Make sure your content is useful, interesting and fresh

-If you’re providing information about emerging industry trends, make sure it’s up-to-date.
+If you’re providing information about emerging field trends, make sure it’s up-to-date.
 Tired or dated content reflects badly on your firm.

 Keeping your site content fresh also improves the ranking of the your site in search engines.